Voilett-Roze/asus/Calibre-OPDS-on-AsusWRT-Merlin-with-ENTWARE.md

 On my RT-AC68U I never encountered problem.
 My target was to consult and download eBooks directly from my Kindle without have to use a PC.
 I got it.
 When I add o make high-management of ebook I use Calibre on NFS.

-If you need in COPS it's possible configure max contemporary users and thumbnail generation, to improve performance.
+If you need in COPS it's possible configure something about thumbnail generation and handling, to improve performance, listing, etc.
 Adjust to your needs this lines in cops/config_local.php could improve performance.
 This are mine, they're a little CPU aggressive...configure on your needs!

 `    /*